 As the Internet of Things continues to expand, forward-thinking IT professionals will enjoy a variety of challenging and lucrative job opportunities.
 These IT skill sets will be especially sought-after in the age of IoT:

 With so many devices consuming and sending exabytes of raw information, the true potential of "big data” will be realized.
-Organizations will endeavor to collect, store, and analyze smart device data streams for actionable intelligence -- business intelligence specialists with skills in sensor data analysis, data center management, predictive analytics, and programming chops in the leading big data platforms, such as Hadoop and NoSQL, will be ideally positioned to meet these needs.
+Organizations will endeavor to collect, store, and analyze smart device data streams for actionable intelligence -- business intelligence specialists with skills in sensor data analysis, data center management, predictive analytics, PaaS (Platform as a Service), as well as programming chops in popular big data platforms like Apache Hadoop and NoSQL, will be ideally positioned to meet these needs.
 Strong business acumen will also be a key differentiator, particularly for BI executives tasked with divining additional opportunities in the burgeoning Internet of Things.

 UI / UX Design

 PC, smartphone and tablet screens are rectangles.
 Objects in the Internet of Things will come in every shape and size; some will have very small screens, and others will have no visual display at all.
 Talented user interface (UI) and user experience (UX) designers will be a hot commodity as IoT providers strive to develop effective, user-friendly interfaces despite this shift in paradigm.
 Marketable skills for UI/UX designers in the IoT include Responsive Web Design (wherein visuals dynamically adjust to screen-size, platform and orientation) and Service Design (human-centered design approach that intuitively guides users through complex services).